 A good exercise is practicing picking out the basic ukulele scale.
 You may know it as "do, re, mi, fa, so, la, ti, do".
-It can also be expressed as: Do = C, Re = D, Mi = E, Fa = F, So = G, La = A, Ti = B, and Do = C (one octave higher).
-This series is also called an octave.
-On a piano keyboard, the octaves follow one after the other, each one progressively higher.
+It can also be expressed as: Do = C, Re = D, Re =

 Start with the third string, plucking it.
 That is the note "C", the start of the scale.
 In the diagram below, Do, Mi and La are plucked as open, or undepressed, strings, and correspond to the tuning of that string on the ukulele.
 The other notes, Re, Fa, So, Ti and Do are created by pressing the string at the fret and plucking that string.
 Practice the progression of notes until you can do them smoothly, and ultimately without looking at the fretboard.
 This exercise will have two effects: a familiarization with the notes on the ukulele and developing flexibility with your fingers.
 A complete chart is at page 22.